featured image for podcast episodeHow to Make FI More Inclusive | With Chris Browning of Popcorn Finance

 Episode Guide

 The conversation centers around the intersection of personal finance and race, emphasizing the urgent need for dialogue and understanding in the financial independence community.
-Dominick Quartuccio and Brad Barrett are joined by Chris Browning, host of Popcorn Finance, who shares his experiences as a black man navigating financial independence.
+Chris Browning and Brad Barrett are joined by Chris Browning, host of Popcorn Finance, who shares his experiences as a black man navigating financial independence.
 The episode highlights systemic racism in employment, lending practices, and the pervasive discomfort felt by people of color in predominantly white spaces.
 Chris discusses the importance of representation and inclusivity in the financial independence movement and suggests actionable steps for individuals and organizations to foster a more welcoming community.
 The hosts also call for increased awareness and support for Black voices and initiatives in the personal finance space, emphasizing that financial independence should be accessible to all.

 Episode Timestamps